Why Elephant Riding Is Cruel (+ Ethical Alternatives)

 The elephants are usually forced to carry tourists for hours on end.
 They often go for long periods of time without food, water or shelter, which, particularly in the heat and humidity, is nothing short of torture.

 In addition to this, elephants in trekking camps are often not able to interact with other elephants.
 Some live their lives in total solitary confinement.
-This is cruel for an animal who naturally belongs in a herd and thrives on interaction with family members.
+Elephants are highly social, intelligent animals that belong in a herd.
+Life in a trekking camp deprives them of everything that makes them who they are.

 Does elephant riding hurt them?